 Tip 4: Stop Reusing Passwords

 Leaked usernames and password data might have come from one company.
-Still, hackers know that users are lazy, and credentials were likely used on other unrelated sites.
+Still, hackers know that users are lazy and credentials are likely used on unrelated sites.

 The ‘S’ in my SIMPLE password checklist says to Stop Reusing Passwords.
 Did you follow that advice?